 Exhaust gas from each cylinder passes through riser assemblies to a muffler and tailpipe.
-The muffler is constructed with a shroud around the outside which forms heating chambers for cabin and carburetor heat air.
+The muffler is constructed with a shroud around the outside which forms heating chambers for cabin heat air, and carburetor air heat.

 CARBURETOR AND PRIMING SYSTEM